MightComeback/online-store/README.md

-Online clothing store using Next 13
+Online clothing store using Stripe with Axios, PostgresDB with Prisma, NextJS 13, React, TypeScript and TailwindCSS.